-Here Is Everything We Know About Jennifer Lawrence's New Movie ‘mother!'
+How Scary Is 'mother!'?
+Here’s What We Know About Jennifer Lawrence’s New Movie

 This weekend will see Jennifer Lawrence's return to the big screen since her ill-fated movie with Chris Pratt Passengers.
 She stars in the movie mother! directed by her now-boyfriend Darren Aronofsky.
 The trailers released ahead of time paint this film as some sort of pre-Halloween release horror and gore flick, with a house dripping in blood and co-star Javier Bardem as some crazy terrifying husband.
 But with the movie premiering at the Toronto International Film Festival (TIFF), and reviews now out of embargo, fans want to know: how scary is mother!?